-- Is progress related to the efforts of multiple departments or agencies?
-No. If so, how do you gauge your department's contribution to the joint success? - Other?
+- If so, how do you gauge your department's contribution to the joint success?
+Other?
 Please specify. - 2.
 Is this significant progress the result of a one-time gain?
 Or is progress expected to continue at an accelerated pace?

 Progress is expected to continue.
-The agency has worked extensively to support regulatory community with compliance assistance.
+The agency has worked extensively to support the regulatory community with compliance assistance.
+Enforcement progress is expected to continue because of improvements to processes and procedures.